Statistics Projects

 Using the Materials

-Many of the projects below have data sets associated with them in an Excel file.
+Many of the projects below have data sets associated with them in an Excel and csv file.
 Each project tile has links to related background information.
-The materials are posted here to be used and may be used freely and edited as you see fit.
-The thumbnail graphs in the tiles along with the curve fitting where done with R. New (6/2020) Each tile now has a csv file without metadata of the data used for the graphs.
-The R files are coded to import these files directly from the website.
+The thumbnail graphs in the tiles along with the curve fitting weere created with the associated R code.
+The materials are posted here to be used freely and edited as you see fit.

 Introductory Statistics